 Hampstead Arts Centre (renamed Camden Arts Centre in 1967) was created in 1965 providing the local community with classes in painting, life drawing, pottery, printing and basic design.
 The building’s integral qualities of simplicity, space and light were ideal for the showing of art and the first exhibition was held a year after the Centre was established.
 Inevitably, the site soon became a focal point for artists living locally.

-Since the sixties, the artistic and education programmes at Camden Arts Centre have developed dramatically.
-Jenni Lomax OBE, who was Director Camden Arts Centre from 1990 to 2017 established the Centre’s internationally acclaimed programme of exhibitions, residencies, artists’ projects and public events and led the organisation through a major building refurbishment scheme that was completed in early 2004 by Tony Fretton Architects.
+Since the sixties, the artistic and education programmes at Camden Art Centre have developed dramatically.
+Early on it became a space for international as well as local exhibitions, including a number of Arts Council England touring exhibitions and surveys.
+The programme was further developed under Jenni Lomax OBE, who was Director of Camden Arts Centre from 1990 to 2017 and established the Centre’s internationally acclaimed programme of exhibitions, residencies, artists’ projects and public events and led the organisation through a major building refurbishment scheme that was completed in early 2004 by Tony Fretton Architects.

 Front cover of the catalogue for Abstract Sculpture, 1968